vigoren/foundryvtt-simple-calendar/README.md

 * Browse a calendar interface to see the years, months and day of the game world
 * Select days to see any notes/events specific to that day

+## Installing The Module

+There are 2 ways to install the module, using the module.json file or by manually downloading the zip file.

+### module.json

+To install using the module json file, use this link [https://github.com/vigoren/foundryvtt-simple-calendar/releases/latest/download/module.json](https://github.com/vigoren/foundryvtt-simple-calendar/releases/latest/download/module.json)

+### Zip File

+To install the most recent version of the module, view the releases section to the right of the main GitHub page.
+Selecting the latest release will bring you to a page where you can download the module.zip asset.
+This will contain everything you need to manually install the module.

 ## Accessing and using the Calendar
 The module adds a calendar button to the basic controls section of the layer controls.
 Clicking on this will open the module window